nicross/sea/README.md

 <details>
   <summary>Heavy Spoiler Warning</summary>
   <p>The military has intelligence that a vast network of caves exists beneath the ocean floor.
-They suspect that valuable treasures, some not of this world, lay dormant inside.
-Perhaps your objective is to submerge, explore, and acquire these artifacts.</p>
+They suspect that valuable treasures, some not of this world, lay dormant inside.</p>
 </details>

 <details>
   <summary>Ultimate Spoiler Warning</summary>
   <p>S.E.A. is an underwater cave diving simulator with mild dungeon crawling elements.
 It's influenced by games like Sub Culture and Scanner Sombre.
 At its surface it presents a false exterior of being a relaxing watercraft simulator.
-Deep below lies a vast oceanic landscape filled with procedurally generated caves.
+Deep below lies a vast oceanic landscape filled with endless caves.
 With its scanning mechanic players paint a sonic trail of the areas they've visited with the chance of revealing valuable treasures to collect for their personal galleries.
 What will you find beneath the surface?</p>
-  <p>Please be mindful of these spoilers while discussing this game.</p>
 </details>

 ### Keyboard controls